geoserver/geoserver/doc/en/user/source/community/features-templating/configuration.rst

 * ``requestMatchRegex('^.*matchedPart.*$')`` = true
 * ``header('testHeader')`` = 'myHeaderValue'

-Every rule must have defined at least either a value from :guilabel:``Supported Output Formats`` dropdown either a :guilabel:``Request CQL filter``  with a filter on the mimeType() value.
+Every rule must define either a value from the :guilabel:`Supported Output Formats` dropdown or a :guilabel:`Request CQL filter`  with a filter on the mimeType() value, or both.

 Once rules are defined, if an incoming GetFeature request is matched the template corresponding to the matched rule will be applied to the output.